Kingdom of Libya: Political development

 Several factors, rooted in Libya's history, affected the political development of the newly independent country.
 They reflected the differing political orientations of the provinces and the ambiguities inherent in Libya's monarchy.
 First, after the first Libyan general election, 1952, which was held on 19 February, political parties were abolished.
 The National Congress Party, which had campaigned against a federal form of government, was defeated throughout the country.
 The party was outlawed, and Bashir Saadawi was deported.
 Second, provincial ties continued to be more important than national ones, and the federal and provincial governments were constantly in dispute over their respective spheres of authority.
 A third problem derived from the lack of a direct heir to the throne.
 To remedy this situation, Idris in 1953 designated his sixty-year-old brother to succeed him.
 When the original heir apparent died, the king appointed his nephew, Prince Hasan ar Rida, his successor.

-When a group of young officers and soldiers seized power under the leadership of Muammar Gaddafi on 1 September 1969, the Crown Prince, who was then ruling the country on behalf of King Idris was imprisoned for two years and subsequently reduced to complete isolation during the following seven years under house arrest.
+When a group of young officers and soldiers in the Libyan Army seized power under the leadership of Muammar Gaddafi on 1 September 1969, the Crown Prince, who was then ruling the country on behalf of King Idris was imprisoned for two years and subsequently reduced to complete isolation during the following seven years under house arrest.
 Publicly humiliated by Gaddafi's circle, he suffered a stroke that led him to seek medical treatment in the UK in 1988.
 He then travelled to Europe with his second son, Prince Mohammed El Hassan El Rida El Senussi, and died in 1992 in London surrounded by his family.
 When, on 18 June 1992, the last will of the late Crown Prince was read at a press conference at the presence of the press and of his five children, Prince Mohammed was formally appointed as the legitimate heir to the throne of Libya.